Pramilashanmugam/to-do-list/TESTING.md

 # To do List Testing

 Testing was started from the development phase of the application.

-I used the [Code institutes Pep8 linter](https://pep8ci.herokuapp.com/) to ensure the python code has no error as per Pep8 style guidelines.
+I used the [Code institutes Pep8 linter](https://pep8ci.herokuapp.com/) to ensure the python code meets all the required criteria as per Pep8 style guidelines.
 The results of these can be seen below.

 ## run.py validation

 ![Screenshot 2024-03-13 8 46 19 AM](https://github.com/Pramilashanmugam/to-do-list/assets/150790058/9b890be0-2f7d-41ca-9e4c-34320e893df3)

-HTML and CSS Validation not done as this project was done only using Python
+HTML and CSS Validation not done as this project was solely created using Python with code institute template.

 ## Manual Testing